 The Fund does not have any employees.
-GSAM BV, located in The Hague is the manager of Fund.
+GSAM BV, located in The Hague, is the manager of the Fund.

 The financial statements are prepared under going concern principles and in accordance with the financial statement models for investment institutions as established by the legislator.
 The financial statements are prepared in accordance with Title 9 Book 2 of the Dutch Civil Code and the Dutch Accounting Standards.
 Wording may be used that deviates from these models to better reflect the contents of the specific items.
-The 2024 financial statements are prepared according to the same principles for the valuation of assets and liabilities, determination of results and cash flow statement as used for the 2023 financial statements, with the exception of the change disclosed in section 3.4.2.
+The 2024 financial statements are prepared according to the same principles for the valuation of assets and liabilities, determination of results and cash flow statement as used for the 2023 financial statements, with the exception of the changes disclosed in sections 3.4.2 and 3.4.3.